ferasbg/crypton/src/README.md

 ```

 ## Research Notes
+- math is involved around decision formulations that use formal notation of functions used on client-level, the federated strategy, the nsl-specific math, and the formalization of different perturbations/configs as regularization etc
 - fedadagrad adaptability + feature decomposition from NSL / higher dimensionality of features + DCNN with skip connections and nominal regularizations etc --> converge to satisfy robustness specifications and conform to optimal optimization formulation
 - structured signals (higher dimensionality of feature representation) + adaptive federated optimization --> more robust model with corrupted and sparse data;
 - strategy (when explaining/comparing GaussianNoise and without GaussianNoise): Other implementations apply the perturbation epsilon deeper into the network, but for maintaining dimensionality (and other reasons specified in the paper), the earlier the perturbations applied, the better (Goodfellow, et. al --> adversarial examples paper).